Fault Tolerance by Construction

 \end{restatable}

 Here, as well as in the rest of the paper, we consider both circuits under circuit-level noise and idealisations thereof.
-From now on, we will also omit drawing the fault locations.
+From now on, we will also omit drawing the spacetime locations.

 If $C$ is $w$-fault-equivalent to the specification, we are guaranteed that any circuit-level fault $F$ on $C$ of weight less than $w$ must either be detectable or correspond to a fault of at most the same weight on the idealised specification.
 As the only allowed faults on the idealised specification exactly correspond to data errors, this is formally equivalent to the definition usually found in the literature.